 - Expensive brush heads

 - High Price

 At TestHut, we expect the products we test to do at least one thing well.
 We narrow our focus to the main feature to see if it actually does this one thing at a high level.
 In this test, we focused on how these brushes cleaned our teeth.
 We are happy to report that the DiamondClean Smart toothbrush does an excellent job at destroying plaque and keeping your mouth fresh and clean.

 In test after test, our Sonicare toothbrushes demonstrated power and comfort while cleaning.
-The catch is that you get pretty much the same effect from any new Sonicare brush, so the big question is what does 240 pounds (price we paid) get you?
+The catch is that you get pretty much the same effect from any new Sonicare brush, so the big question is which electric toothbrush is best and what does 240 pounds (price we paid) get you?
 Let’s find out.